GP Racing: Launch and development

-In July 2005, F1 Racing celebrated its one hundredth issue; it continues to publish in over twenty countries, and claims the title "The World's Best-Selling Grand Prix Magazine".
+In July 2005, F1 Racing celebrated its one hundredth issue; it continued to publish in over twenty countries, and claimed the title "The World's Best-Selling Grand Prix Magazine".
 In the one hundred issues, Michael Schumacher had been cover feature over forty times – more than any other driver – including the first issue in March 1996.
 In February 2001, a "Michael Schumacher Special Edition" was published.

-Many well respected journalists and photographers contribute to the magazine.
-Such regulars have included journalists Peter Windsor and Alan Henry, and renowned photographers Darren Heath, Steven Tee, Rip (Ripley & Ripley), and Lorenzo Bellanca.
+Many well respected journalists and photographers contributed to the magazine.
+Such regulars included journalists Peter Windsor and Alan Henry, and renowned photographers Darren Heath, Steven Tee, Rip (Ripley & Ripley), and Lorenzo Bellanca.
 Damon Hill was 'Guest Editor' in January 2000, which featured an interview between him and Michael Schumacher.
 From the March 2006 issue to the February 2007 of F1 Racing, Max Mosley, then president of the FIA, had a monthly column in the magazine.

-As of 2011 F1 Racing has been available as a digital download, alongside the print edition.
+In 2011, F1 Racing was made available as a digital download, alongside the print edition.

 In 2016, Haymarket sold their motorsport properties to Motorsport Network, including F1 Racing.

 In February 2020 it was announced that the magazine would no longer licence the F1 trademark and that from the March 2020 issue it would be renamed GP Racing.
 Editor Ben Anderson wrote in his editorial column that because of the cost of the licence, "...it would not have been sustainable for us to continue reporting on Formula 1 in this way without significantly increasing the price of the magazine, reducing the physical quality of the product, or sacrificing its editorial independence."